-If English is not their first language, students will demonstrate the ability to pursue studies in the English language by passing the TOEFL (Test of English as a Foreign Language).
-The following TOEFL scores are required for entry into Walla Walla University:
+TOEFL AND iTEP TEST REQUIREMENT.
+If English is not their first language, students will demonstrate the ability to pursue studies in the English language by passing the TOEFL (Test of English as a Foreign Language) or the iTEP (International Test of English Proficiency).
+The following TOEFL and iTEP scores are required for entry into Walla Walla University: